Start a conversation

 Best Time to Go

 The best time to do the Choquequirao hike is between May and September.
 This is the dry season in the Andes, and also when the weather is the most predictable.
-During the rainy season between October and April often the trail is closed because of unsafe trail conditions and torrential weather.
+During the rainy season between October and April often the trail is closed because of unsafe trail conditions and torrential rain.

-How many days should I hike?
+How many Days should I Hike?

 The first day a is hike from Capuliyoc all the way down to the river,and then a hike up to Santa Rosa.